pachyderm/docs/content/latest/contributing/docs-style-guide.md

 The below outlines are 4 articles, with the parent article linking to each modular sub-topic.

-- How to Locally Deploy Pachyderm
+- How to Locally Deploy MLDM
     - MacOS Local Deployment Guide
     - Linux Local Deployment Guide
     - Windows Local Deployment Guide